mistymyto/apush/D.civil_war.md

 - Lincoln will act above his constitutional powers often during the Civil War
 - Never asks Congress for a declaration of War (domestic insurrection)
+- Never asks Congress to increase the military
 - Will declare a military blockade of the South without Congressional approval
-- Never asks ongress to increase the military
 - <u>Wartime Repression</u>
     - Silence of those opposed to the war in the North
     - Arrest of civilian dissenters